eduvpn/documentation/app/README.md

 2. The list of eduvpn instances MUST be very easy to update;
 3. It MUST be possible to manually specify an instance by its URL in case it is not yet listed in the eduvpn app;

+# PoC

+A proof of concept application is available [here](https://github.com/eduvpn/android).
+It more or less works, but still has lots of issues, and is far from complete, see also the TODO section there.

 # References